 MOD USA/9A1/11

-8 1.6 In implementing the principles of these Regulations, administrations* should comply with, to the greatest extent practicable, the relevant CCITT Recommendations, including any Instructions forming part of or derived from these Recommendations.
+8 1.6 In implementing the principles of these Regulations, Member States should comply with, to the greatest extent practicable, the relevant ITU-T Recommendations.

 Reasons: The proposed revisions comport with Article 1.4, which establishes that ITU-T Recommendations are voluntary.
 Also, because Instructions are no longer in effect, the proposed revision supports the suppression of the reference to ITU-T Instructions.